Red Hydrogen Phone apologizes for titanium variant delays, offers aluminum version for free

 Entitled "The post I don't want to make," Red Digital Cinema CEO Jim Jannard admits in an internet post that "the first run of Ti [was] a disaster."

 Red announced that it will start shipping the aluminum model starting in October.
 The titanium model, however, will ship at a later date, with Jannard citing supplier issues.
-It has been 14 months since users pre-ordered began for the variant.
+It has been 14 months since users' preorders began for that variant.

-To help amend the issue, Red will ship those who pre-ordered the titanium version an aluminium Red Hydrogen phone.
+To help defuse the issue, Red will ship those who preordered the titanium version an aluminium Red Hydrogen phone.
 When the titanium units are available, the company will send those variants out to the same users for free.
 Customers are allowed to keep both versions.

 Carriers including AT&T, Verizon and Telcel will also sell the phone in aluminum starting in November.